Can One Remain In The UK After A Partners Demise?

 There are many different types of articles that UKVI may look for to prove that your relationship is valid, these will normally consist of documents such as bills and any work-related paperwork that may prove you're in the country and were together for enough time.

-Get in touch today and talk to our immigration specialists about the ways in which we can help to secure your settlement in the United Kingdom after your partner has died and you are on a Spouse or Partner Visa.
+Get in touch today and talk to our immigration lawyers about the ways in which we can help to secure your settlement in the United Kingdom after your partner has died and you are on a spouse or partner Visa.
 It is important to ensure at this critical stage that you get the right information for your needs - so for more information or advice or to get started working on your case please get in touch today.